 British ceramic artist working with digital techniques to create clay sculptures.
 The work is first digitally modelled in Rhino and 3D printed in clay using a Delta Wasp 2040 Clay printer.
 The combination of digital and hand craft skills result in work that looks archaic.
 A recurring theme within her work is architecture and thinking about how we interact with it and how it shapes our lives.

-In her final year of BA Degree in Glass and Ceramics at the University of Sunderland.
+Graduated 2020 with a First Class (Hons) BA Degree in Glass and Ceramics from The University of Sunderland.
 Founded Glass and Ceramics Society during the degree.

 3D printing clay